pmean/build-website/text/04/entrenched-beliefs.md

 music lovers seized on this study and started lobbying for more music in the schools and marketing music CDs to turn your children into geniuses.
-There are lots of good reasons to encourage children to listen to Mozart, but we can\'t pretend that raising their IQs is one of them.
+There are lots of good reasons to encourage children to listen to Mozart, but we can't pretend that raising their IQs is one of them.

 Now I count myself among those who love classical music, but I am surprised at how incautiously people embrace preliminary research that